 Both inpatient and outpatient rehab can help those struggling with problematic use of drugs or alcohol not only get through detox as quickly and comfortably as possible but also gain new coping strategies that will enable them to weather any unpleasant mental or physical symptoms of withdrawal that may occur down the line.

 In the worst-case scenario, a user attempts to detox on their own and either succumbs to their health complications or ends up relapsing shortly afterward; this causes the whole cycle to begin again.
 One of the best ways to break that cycle for good is through treatment.

 Can I Detox At Home?

 Choosing to detox at home can be dangerous and potentially deadly.
-Quitting “cold turkey” or without medical supervision can lead to serious issues such as seizures and severe dehydration.
+Quitting “cold turkey” or without supervised detox supervision can lead to serious issues such as seizures and severe dehydration.

 There are inpatient and outpatient detox programs that help prevent dangerous complications.
 People with severe addictions should seek inpatient detox because withdrawal can be fatal.
 Inpatient detox includes 24-hour support and monitoring.

 Detox is just the first part of addiction treatment.
 Detox on its own is usually insufficient for a successful recovery.
 Individuals seeking addiction treatment need to treat the psychological part of their addiction.